privateprep/coding-space-website/src/pages/blog/2024-08-19-the-coding-space-curriculum-deep-dive.md

 ### Untutorials

-*“The goal of a flying instructor is to impart enough in dual mode to enable the student to fly alone successfully in solo mode.” - T. A. Dwyer*
+*“The goal of a flying instructor is to impart enough in dual mode to enable the student to fly alone successfully in solo mode.” -T. A. Dwyer*

 At The Coding Space, our ultimate goal is to create self-sufficient learners, critical thinkers, and problem-solvers.
 However, our classes offer a variety of scaffolds, or temporary instructional support, that allow students to develop their skills in “dual mode” with the eventual goal of graduating them to “solo mode,” where they need less and less of our curricular guide rails.